duellieren/leaf_disease_classification_project/README.md

 All models were trained on a dataset of tomato plant leaf images labeled with different disease categories.

 # Requirements
-pip install utils \n
+pip install utils

-pip install tensorflow keras \n pip install numpy
+pip install tensorflow keras

+pip install numpy

 # Clone the repository